$0 Saskatchewan Adoption Quick-Start Checklist

 The Federal Adoption Expense Tax Credit

 Separately from the provincial Assisted Adoption Program, adoptive families can claim a federal tax credit for eligible adoption expenses.
 For the 2025 tax year, the maximum claimable amount is $19,580 per child.
-Eligible expenses include adoption agency fees, court and legal fees, immigration and translation costs (for international adoption), and mandatory training fees.
+Examples of potentially eligible expenses include adoption agency fees, court and legal fees, immigration and translation costs (for international adoption), and mandatory training fees; confirm each expense under current CRA guidance.

 Saskatchewan does not currently have a matching provincial adoption expense credit.
 But the federal credit is meaningful, particularly for families who have incurred independent practitioner fees, legal fees, or international adoption costs.